-One of the most popular solutions to these issues is the so-called GTD (short for "get things done") time management method, invented by productivity consultant David Allen and adopted by millions of enthusiastic fans who went on to write books, create apps, write blogs and even teach it in professional seminars.
+One of the most popular solutions to these issues is the so-called GTD (short for “get things done“) time management method, invented by productivity consultant David Allen and adopted by millions of enthusiastic fans.
+He also went on to write books, create apps, write blogs and even teach it in professional seminars.

 The GTD method “is based on storing, tracking and retrieving the information related to the things that need to get done”, with a workflow that’s split into 5 stages: capture, clarify, organize, reflect, and engage.

-If you're read our note taking and project management advice, you've probably already have all you need to implement GTD, as some of the programs we've mentioned (e.g. Evernote and Wunderlist) also incorporate tools to facilitate a GTD approach to project and task management.
+If you’re read our note-taking and project management advice, you’ve probably already had all you need to implement GTD.
+Even some of the programs we’ve mentioned (e.g. Evernote and Wunderlist) incorporate tools to facilitate a GTD approach to project and task management.

-You don't necessarily have to fork out for an GTD app or service though -- for the simplest GTD workflow you need nothing more than a pen and some paper.
-The extra niceties you get with GTD-specific software are not as important as the mindset and determination to stick to the "get things done" workflow.
+You don’t necessarily have to fork out for a GTD app or service though — for the simplest GTD workflow you need nothing more than a pen and some paper.
+The extra niceties you get with GTD-specific software are not as important as the mindset and determination to stick to the “get things done” workflow.

 4. Know your customers

-Perhaps the most important part of being a freelancer is dealing with customers -- and keeping track of all the little details about them, who's the contact person at each company, who owes you what, potential sales leads, etc.
+Perhaps the most important part of being a freelancer is dealing with customers.
+It’s crucial to keep track of all the little details about them, who’s the contact person at each company, who owes you what, potential sales leads, etc.

 Even remembering when it’s your client’s birthday and sending them an e-card can score you a lot of points.

-For that you'll need a CRM (customer relationship management) tool.
-Almost all major players in this place are web based.
-We'll ignore those meant for huge enterprises, which would be too overwhelming for your simple freelancing needs -- not to mention pricey.
+For that, you’ll need a CRM (customer relationship management) tool.
+Almost all the major players in this place are web-based.
+We’ll ignore those meant for huge enterprises, which would be too overwhelming for your simple freelancing needs — not to mention pricey.